Historia Eustachio Mariana

 Historia Eustachio Mariana is a 1665 work by the Jesuit scholar Athanasius Kircher.
-It describes his chance discovery of a ruined shrine of the Virgin Mary at Mentorella, the site where tradition held that the Roman martyr Saint Eustace had experienced conversion to Christianity.
+It describes his chance discovery of a ruined shrine of the Virgin Mary at Mentorella in Tivoli, the site where tradition held that the Roman martyr Saint Eustace had experienced conversion to Christianity.
 The book was dedicated to Giovanni Nicola, abbot of the monastery at Vulturalla, and a member of the family of the counts of Poli.
 It was intended to help raise funds for the restoration of the chapel, and it was Kircher's first topographical work.